stanford-crfm/levanter/docs/Overview.md

 ### ZeRO: Parameter Partitioning

-ZeRO (XXX link) (short for ZEro-Redundancy Optimizer) is a set of techniques for optimizing large-scale training by partitioning model parameters, gradient accumulation buffers, and optimizer states across multiple devices, so that no device has any overlap with any other device in terms of what parameters it stores.
+[ZeRO](https://arxiv.org/abs/1910.02054) (short for ZEro-Redundancy Optimizer) is a set of techniques for optimizing large-scale training by partitioning model parameters, gradient accumulation buffers, and optimizer states across multiple devices, so that no device has any overlap with any other device in terms of what parameters it stores.